 Luka Biedebach

 In 2022 she came back to Reykjavik University as Ph.D.
 Candidate within the Sleep Revolution.
 Her research focus is on unsupervised machine learning in sleep research.
-She currently researches on applying unsupervised learning on sleep EEGs and sleep quality measurements from wearable sensors.
+In her PhD thesis, she explored different sleep data types, as well as different unsupervised learning methods.
+She defended her PhD in April 2025 and is now working as a Postdoctoral Researcher at Reykjavik University.

 Research Interests